 So, you can go ahead and buy shared hosting without any hesitation.
 Check some industry-standard hosting companies (below) that have excellent shared hosting plans.

 Bluehost is by far the most reliable hosting company when it comes to performance, customer support & technical help.

 Before writing this article, I personally used Blueshot for 3 years.

 I don’t recommend a product or service that I have not used personally.
 From my personal experience & observation, I can definitely recommend Bluehost (shared hosting) for anyone who wants to start a new website and even who has 5K monthly traffics.

 Hostgator is another great hosting company that also gives you 1 FREE domain & SSL certificate with any of their packages.

 You can create an unlimited number of websites in “Baby Plan.”
 The “Hatchling Plan” allows you to create only one website but gives you a free SSL certificate (including subdomains).

 If you’re on a tight budget, then you can use their “Hatchling Plan.”

-No matter if you’re creating a static HTML website or WordPress website, the shared hosting plans are good for beginners.
-Once you have more than 5K traffics on your website, then you can upgrade your plans or switch or migrate your website to a different hosting at any time.
+No matter if you’re creating a static HTML website or a WordPress website, the shared hosting plans are good for beginners.
+Once you have more than 5K traffic on your website, then you can upgrade your plans or switch or migrate your website to a different hosting at any time.

 Disclaimer: This post contains a few affiliate links.
 If you buy hosting through the affiliate links, it will not cost you any extra but I will (may) get a commission.